-Nonetheless, we cannot find a single definition of language that has wholly explained the phenomenon in that particular question and give us satisfaction and stopped scholars, authors, and linguists from defining the exact answer to that question.
+Nonetheless, we cannot find a single definition of language that has wholly explained the phenomenon in that particular question and given us satisfaction and stopped scholars, authors, and linguists from defining the exact answer to that question.

 However, language is a complex human phenomenon, as all attempts to define it have proved inadequate.
 In brief, we can say, language is an ‘original noise’ used in actual social situations by human beings.

 Let us now go through the definition of language delivered by different scholars, linguists, authors, and reference books.

 Speech is the representation of the experience of the mind.
 According to Aristotle, language is a speech sound produced by human beings to express their ideas, emotions, thoughts, desires, and feelings.

 Language is an arbitrary system of signs constituted of the signifier and signified.
 In other words, language is first a system based on no logic or reason, and Secondly, the system covers both objects and expressions used for objects.

 The definition of Sapir expresses that language is mainly concerned with only human beings and constitutes a system of sounds produced by them for communication.